razinlab/LoanStatusClassifier/README.md

 ## Project Overview
 This project predicts loan eligibility based on numerical and categorical data.
 It demonstrates proficiency in exploratory data analysis, data preprocessing, machine learning modeling and evaluation.

+Full project is located in main.ipynb, the cells are broken down by section in the cells folder.

 ## Features
 - Exploratory Data Analysis and Visualization
 - Classification Modeling